XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 - Are you using the correct addresses for the sender and destination?
 - Did you forget any other fields of the transaction, skip any steps, or make any other typos?
 - Do you have enough Test Net XRP to send the transaction?
 The amount of XRP you can send is limited by the [reserve requirement](reserves.html), which is currently 20 XRP with an additional 5 XRP for each "object" you own in the ledger.
 (If you generated a new address with the Test Net Faucet, you don't own any objects.)
-- That you are connected to a server on the test network.
+- Are you connected to a server on the test network?

 See the full list of [transaction results](transaction-results.html) for more possibilities.